 Here are a few examples of the monthly membership trainings.
 They tend to be about an hour-ish each.

-Keep in mind, that the course comes with six months of access to these club benefits.
-If you’d like to continue after the six months, you’ll have to pay a monthly subscription.
+Keep in mind, that the course comes with one month of access to these club benefits.
+If you’d like to continue after the first month, you’ll have to pay a monthly subscription.

-That said, if you squeeze the value out of those first six months, you shouldn’t need it any longer.
-By then, your business should be a well-oiled machine.
+That said, if you squeeze the value out of that first month, you may not need it any longer.
+By then, your business could potentially be a well-oiled machine (depending on how much time you can dedicate to it).

 What 90 Day VA is NOT